Story Skeleton—Bel Canto

 Inciting incident

 Nailing down the inciting incident in this novel is a little tricky, partly because there are so many parallel trajectories—and that doesn’t even include the inciting incidents for each romantic thread.
 In the opening chapter there are a few contenders.
 The book opens with a big event literally in the first sentence: the lights in the vice president’s house go out at the end of one of Roxanne’s pieces, and the accompanist kisses her.
-This seems like an obvious choice for inciting incident, but I would argue that this is in fact the first of two doorways of no return, because it’s also the moment when the terrorists make their move.
+This seems like an obvious choice for inciting incident, but I would argue that this is in fact one of the doorways of no return, because it’s also the moment when the terrorists make their move.

 Another contender for inciting incident is when Hosokawa first falls in love with opera.
 We get that backstory in the opening chapter: how, on his eleventh birthday, his father took him to see Rigoletto and it changed his life.